wimanet-science/web/pages/malavi/malavi_fasta.md

 ---
-title: MalAvi
+title: MalAvi FASTA
-description: Find the FASTA files with the MalAvi data.
+description: Find the FASTA files with the nucleotide sequences in MalAvi.
 navigation: custom-navigation # Looks for navigation in _data/custom-navigation.yml or .yaml or .json
 background: /assets/images/grw_paras.jpg
 permalink: /malavi/malavi_fasta/